Windsor Great Park: Victorian expansion

 Queen Victoria created the park that still exists.
 The Windsor Castle Act 1848 was implemented to reform land use and rights around Windsor Castle.
-This led to the removal of existing roads and the creation of new ones to redirect people away Home Park.
-The changes were the result of the death of Prince Albert, when Queen Victoria largely withdrew from public life.
-At Frogmore she built a Royal Mausoleum for Albert.
-She was later buried there upon her own death, along with a number of other subsequent members of the royal family.
+This led to the removal of existing roads and the creation of new ones to redirect people away from the Home Park.

 During the 19th and early 20th century, one of the main events for farmers near and far was the Christmas sale of stock from the Royal Windsor Estates.
 Held on the same week as the Smithfield Show, buyers came from all over the country to buy something from the monarch.
 The sale in 1850 was held on 17 December by Messrs Buckland & Sons of Windsor.
 It included Superior Fat Heifers for £20 each; 10 fat ewes, fed by Prince Albert, for 33/10; Fine Old Wether Sheep, fed by His Grace the Duke of Buccleuch, for 40/6.
 The sale made a total of £226.
 On 12 December 1894, Messrs Buckland & Sons were proud to announce: